jasonsoft/nestjs-seq/README.md

 ### Quick Start

-> Once the installation process is complete, we can import the JasonSoftSeqModule into the root AppModule.
+> Once the installation process is complete, we can import the SeqLoggerModule into the root AppModule.

 ```js
 import { Module } from '@nestjs/common';